Wind-2375-like/Wind-2375-like.github.io/_pages/about.md

 - Prof. [Xiaoming Liu](https://gr.xjtu.edu.cn/en/web/xm.liu) who was my advisor on my second research project and [Zhongmin Cai](https://gr.xjtu.edu.cn/en/web/zmcai/english-version) who was my first research advisor: They gave me the opportunity to know more about NLP.
 - Other students sharing information about research, studying abroad, and the application process: Hao Wang, Wenqing Wang, Yueming Zhu, Zhehao Gu, Yang Zhang, Yitao Shi, and Shiqi Xia.
 - My main collaborators of various course projects: Jie Cheng, Shiqi Xia, Keli Deng, Jinghan He, Hongxuan Yu, and Jianyu Duan.

----

-I am looking forward to my new life and study at EPFL~

----

 P.S.
 I have an alias: "wind_like" because the pronunciation of my name 冯乙洋 (Feng Yiyang, family name is in the front) is similar to 风一样 (just like wind).
 I'm a wind-like person. 😂 Sometimes I add "2375" between "wind" and "like" because 2375 is the [GB 2312 code](https://en.wikipedia.org/wiki/GB_2312) for my family name 冯 (Feng).